-You can set the properties of a glue in one go.
-If you pass no values, the glue will become a zero glue.
+You can set the five properties of a glue in one go.
+If a non-numeric value is passed the property becomes zero.

 '''

 node.setglue(<node> n)

-node.setglue(<node> n,width,stretch,shrink,stretch order,shrink order)
+node.setglue(<node> n,width,stretch,shrink,stretch_order,shrink_order)

 '''

 When you pass values, only arguments that are numbers are assigned so will only adapt the width and shrink.